Take back the night

 I mean it literally.

-I’ve traveled too much, moved too much and lived in too many different places to tie that word neatly to one city, one country, one childhood street or one fixed point on a map.
+I’ve moved too much, traveled too much and lived in too many different places to tie that word neatly to one city, one country, one childhood street or one fixed point on a map.

 Some people have that.